RunMat

 GitHub

-circshift — Rotate arrays circularly along one or more dimensions.
+circshift — Rotate array elements circularly along one or more dimensions in MATLAB and RunMat.

 • circshift(A, k) shifts by k positions along the first non-singleton dimension.
 Negative values shift in the opposite direction.